atimmersverhoe/RobustimizerSolar/README.md

 - Analytical propagation of noise via surrogate models
 - Performing principal component analysis (PCA) on the input noise
-- Automatic update of the initial design of experiments (DoE) based on multiple criteria
+- Automatic update of the initial design of experiments (DOE) based on multiple criteria
-- Communication with user-defined scripts
+- Communication with user-defined executables/scripts

 ## Requirements